-Visual information – If you know (from asking about specific requirements) that you are expecting participants with visual impairments plan how you will describe any information that is shared visually.
+Visual information – If you know (from asking about specific requirements) that you are expecting participants with visual impairments, plan how you will describe any information that is shared visually, as well as describing any visual engagement.
 You might send notes/an outline beforehand, or just make it part of your introduction to explain what is up on a shared screen before talking it through.
 This is especially important if you are expecting participants to follow instructions given in written or visual form only.

 Keep visual information simple, in contrasting (but not overly bright) colours and at a reasonable size.
 Lots of small text/detail could be lost on smaller screens.
 Make sure you have a non-visual way of getting attention/taking turns to speak if possible.

-Auditory information and speech – In any online meeting with lots of participants it can be difficult to follow lots of different voices.
-Consider using auto-captions or better yet booking a Speech to Text Interpreter.
+Auditory information and speech – Any online meeting with lots of participants can make it difficult to follow lots of different voices.
+Consider using auto-captions, or better yet booking a Speech to Text Interpreter.
 These are highly trained professionals who will provide a much more accurate level of live captioning.
 Grants might be available to help cover the cost of this as a communication support, or consider what you are saving on room hire and put that budget toward captioning.

 If your paid staff are deaf or hard of hearing you may be able to get captioning funded through Access to Work.